 sudo shred /dev/sda -f -v --iterations=2[press enter].
 (If this second command does not work, you can try with 'hda' instead of 'sda', like this:

 sudo shred /dev/hda -f -v --iterations=2.)
-This second command launches a process that will run for about 1 hour or so, and overwrites the disk with random values.
-After this process is done, press at the same time the keys 'Alt + CTRL + F7' to continue the installation process and go to the next step.
+This second command launches a process that will run for about 1 hour or so and overwrites the disk with random values.
+After you finish with this process, press at the same time the keys 'Alt + CTRL + F7' to continue the installation process and go to the next step.
 (Please see the video in this page for a complementary illdustration of this step.)

 Note: If the above does not work, an alternative method is to reboot the computer and select the option "Try Ubuntu" to boot Ubuntu in trial mode.
 Then once Ubuntu is booted, open a terminal by pressing the keys [Ctrl+Alt+T] at the same time.
 In this terminal, type the same 'shred' commands described in the previous paragraph.
 Once the shred process is completed, reboot again and redo all the installation steps again but omitting this step.

 - Select the destination country.
-If you don't know it, pick the country you are located.
+If you don't know it, pick the country where you are.

-- In the next screen, pick the country of origin of your keyboard.
+- On the next screen, pick the origin country of your keyboard.

-- When it tries to configure the network, press “cancel” (there is no need to do network installation since you have the CD and the updates are installed later).
+- Press “cancel” when the network is being configured (there is no need to do network installation since you have the CD and the updates are installed later).

-- When it asks for the “Your name”, please enter the word “labdoo”.
+- When you are asked for “Your name”, please enter the word “Labdoo”.

-- When it asks for the “username”, please enter the word “labdoo”.
+- When you are asked for the “username”, please enter the word “Labdoo”.

-- When it asks for the “password”, please enter the word “labdoo”.
+- When you are asked for the “password”, please enter the word “Labdoo”.

-- When it asks for the “Confirm your password”, please enter the word “labdoo”.
+- When you are asked for the “Confirm your password”, please enter the word “Labdoo”.

-- Select any time zone you want if the system asks you.
+- Select any time zone you want if the system requests.

-- When it says “Partitioning method”, please say “Guided – use entire disk”.
+- When you are asked for the “Partitioning method”, please select “Guided – use entire disk”.

-- When asked for HTTP proxy information, please leave it empty and just press “Continue”.
+- When you are asked for HTTP proxy information, please leave it empty and just press “Continue”.